Generic Name: mefloquine (MEF-loe-kwin)

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.
 Symptoms may include diarrhea; fast, slow, or irregular heartbeat; mental or mood changes; vomiting.Proper storage of mefloquine:

-Store mefloquine at 77 degrees F (25 degrees C).
-Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
+Store mefloquine at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep out of the reach of children and away from pets.

 - If you have any questions about mefloquine, please talk with your doctor, pharmacist, or other health care provider.